LeadSpend/jquery-leadspendemail/README.md

 This plugin was designed to work right out of the box with zero-configuration.
 All you need to do is:
 * Import jquery
 * Import jquery-leadspendemailvalidation
-* Add the class "leadSpendEmail" to the email input on your form
+* Add the class "leadSpendEmail-noconfig" to the email input on your form
 * The LeadSpend result will appear in a hidden input on your form

 Custom Usage and Options
 -------------------
 LeadSpend Email Validation is also a fully featured jQuery plugin.
 This means that it is called using a jQuery selector, and can be passed a map of options, or [PlainObject](http://api.jquery.com/Types/#PlainObject).
-To use custom options, remove the "leadSpendEmail" class from your email input and call the plugin directly:
+To use custom options, remove the "leadSpendEmail-noconfig" class from your email input and call the plugin directly:

 ```javascript